-- 9.1 Adaptive management is needed to respond to changing social and ecological conditions, and to allow management plans and actions to evolve in light of experience. - 9.2 Natural resource managers must recognise that natural and human-induced change is inevitable and take this into account in their management plans. - 9.3 Adaptive management should be encouraged when there is a risk degradation or loss of habitats, as it can facilitate taking early actions in response to change. - 9.4 Monitoring systems, both socio-economic and ecological, are an integral part of adaptive management, and should not be developed in isolation from the goals and objectives of management activities. - 9.5 Adaptive management must identify and take account of risks and uncertainties. - 9.6 Where changes occur across national borders, the scale of adaptive management may need to be adjusted. - 9.7 While ecosystems are inherently dynamic and resilient, special adaptation and mitigation measures are needed for human-induced problems such as climate change that may push adaptive, both as a response to changing circumstances and to take account of new knowledge and understanding.
-Adaptive management should generate new knowledge and reduce uncertainties, thereby allowing the manager to anticipate and cater for change.
+- 9.1 Adaptive management is needed to respond to changing social and ecological conditions, and to allow management plans and actions to evolve in light of experience. - 9.2 Natural resource managers must recognise that natural and human-induced change is inevitable and take this into account in their management plans. - 9.3 Adaptive management should be encouraged when there is a risk degradation or loss of habitats, as it can facilitate taking early actions in response to change. - 9.4 Monitoring systems, both socio-economic and ecological, are an integral part of adaptive management, and should not be developed in isolation from the goals and objectives of management activities. - 9.5 Adaptive management must identify and take account of risks and uncertainties. - 9.6 Where changes occur across national borders, the scale of adaptive management may need to be adjusted. - 9.7 While ecosystems are inherently dynamic and resilient, special adaptation and mitigation measures are needed when ecosystems may be pushed beyond the limits of natural variation.
+Capacity-building efforts are needed to address highly vulnerable areas such as small island states and coastal areas. - 9.8 Capacity-building efforts are needed to address highly vulnerable areas such as small island states and coastal areas. - 9.9 Traditional knowledge and practice should be used to enable better detection and understanding of ecosystem change, and to develop appropriate adaptation measures. - 9.10 Adaptive management should recognize the resilient capacity of ecosystems in response to natural disturbances, and should be aimed at maintaining or restoring this capacity so as to reduce the risk of adverse social and economic consequences of natural variability in ecosystems. - 9.11 Awareness-raising measures are needed to enhance public knowledge that ecosystem change is a natural phenomenon, and to build support and capacity for adaptive management.